Aeron Headrest Comparison – Engineered Now versus Atlas

 From the investigation video below, it seems that only if the headrest does structural damage to the chair or mechanism will it be considered voiding the warranty.
 This includes drilling into the frame to secure the headrest, which none of the headrests mentioned on our website does.
 This includes the Engineered Now and Atlas headrests attached to the chair by tightening a bolt mechanism to secure them.

-The new Ergonomic Aeron Headrests even have cushion pads to reduce scratches.
+The new PosturePilot Ergonomic Aeron Headrest H3 even have cushion pads to reduce scratches.
 It is hard to find evidence that that headrest was ever attached.

 Summary